 As previously discussed, a fleet made up primarily of depot-charged BEBs (75% of the fleet) with 25% FCEBs will be sufficient to meet B-Line's service demands.
-BCAG's fleet transition strategy is to replace each diesel and compressed natural gas (CNG) bus with a BEB or FCEB as they reach the end of their 12-year useful life and replace each gas cutaway with a battery electric cutaway as they reach the end of their 7-year useful life beginning in 2030.
-Paratransit and dial a ride service will be delivered with vehicles sized to fit the agencies needs and meet current ICT regulation guidance and criteria.
-There are smaller vehicles becoming available that may meet the needs of Butte Regional Transit that may be incorporated into the fleet of vehicles currently used for these services.
-The analysis contained herein, however, assumes that 25ft ICE cutaways will be replaced by 25ft battery electric cutaways.
+BCAG's fleet transition strategy is to replace each diesel and compressed natural gas (CNG) bus with a BEB or FCEB as they reach the end of their 12-year useful life beginning in 2030.
 Figure 5 below provides the number of each bus type that will be purchased each year through 2040 with this replacement strategy.